daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 ### Grid quantization
 #### Overview
 Vertex quantization is done using **uniform grid**, where each vertex gets snapped to it.
-Grid step is an option - it can vary from 4 to 16 bits, which means that grid step varies from `1 / pow(2, 4)` to `1 / pow(2, 16)`.
+Grid step is an option - it can be set to a value in range of 4 to 16, which means that grid step varies from `1 / pow(2, 4)` to `1 / pow(2, 16)`.
 Compression is done with this code: `round(x * pow(2, grid_precision))`, which returns us a signed integer representing grid step count (essentially, a compressed value).
 #### Avoiding geometry cracks
 Considering that my renderer is cluster-based and is using mesh shading technology, my mesh is split up into "meshlets".
 Compressing them naively may introduce *cracks* between them (see a photo below), which is unacceptable.
-To solve this, we need to quantize all vertices, lods (if using meshlet-level lods) and all spatial data in general, including meshlets (see below), against *the same grid*.
+To solve it, I needed to quantize all vertices, lods (if using meshlet-level lods) and all spatial data in general, including meshlets (see below), against *the same grid*.
 #### Precision and bit size
 Using this method, precision is kept very high.
 Maximum error equals to grid step size divided by 2, due to rounding.
 To calculate final bit size, I use this (preudo-) code: `ceil(log2(round(f * pow(2, precision)))`.
 For example, if I want to get final bit size of 1D vertex at 5.0 quantized against 8-bit grid, I do this: `ceil(log2(round(5.0 * pow(2, 8)))`, which returns 11.